-Dividend Pond Trails is a 2.4 mile moderately trafficked loop trail located near Rocky Hill, CT that features a lake and is good for all skill levels.
+Dividend Pond Trails is a 2.4 mile moderately trafficked loop trail located near Rocky Hill, Connecticut that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash